martinskruze/martinskruze.github.io/_posts/2018-01-30-docker-cheatsheet.markdown

   - all available ports from outside container: `docker port {friendly-name or container-id}`
 - look at all active networks `docker network ls`
 - inspect specific network `docker network inspect {network's name}`
+- you can see details of launched by docker-compose containers with `docker-compose ps`
+- you can see logs from launched by docker-compose containers with `docker-compose logs`
+- you can see containers stats (metrics) with `docker stats {friendly-name or container-id}` or just `docker stats`

 ## create containers